Anita Roddick: Charitable work

-After her death in 2007, her husband, Gordon Roddick, founded 38 Degrees in her memory.
-He said, "I knew what would make Anita really laugh would be to cause a lot of trouble."

 Between 2009 and 2014, the Roddick Foundation gave four grants totalling £120,000 to CAGE, an organisation led by Mozzam Begg, that aimed "to raise awareness of the plight of the prisoners at Guantánamo Bay and other detainees held as part of the War on Terror".
-The Foundation, along with two other charities, agreed to cease funding CAGE under pressure from the Charity Commission, which had expressed concern that funding CAGE risked damaging public confidence in charity.
+The Foundation, along with two other charities, agreed to cease funding CAGE under pressure from Britain's Charity Commission, which had expressed concern that funding CAGE risked damaging public confidence in charity.
 Lord Carlile, formerly the British Government's independent reviewer of anti-terrorism legislation, said: "I would never advise anybody to give money to CagePrisoners.
 I have concerns about the group".

-In 2015, the charity commission agreed to cease to interfere with charities' right to fund CAGE, if they wished, following a judicial review.
-The judicial review heard testimony that a British Cabinet Minister and US intelligence had applied pressure on the charity commission to investigate CAGE.
+In 2015, the Charity Commission agreed to cease to interfere with charities' right to fund CAGE, if they wished, following a judicial review which heard testimony that a British cabinet minister and US intelligence had applied pressure on the body to investigate CAGE.

-Roddick was a close friend of Littlehampton Community School.
-In 2003, it successfully applied to become a Business and Enterprise specialist school.
-Much of the money required was donated by Roddick.
-As a result of this donation, a new building built with this money was named The Roddick Enterprise Centre (normally abbreviated to 'REC').
-The Littlehampton College also hosts 'Roddick Days' such as 'Day of Action' and 'One World'; these events allow students to give something back to their local community and learn about what is happening around them.